AwalaApp/codelabs/codelabs/nodejs-pong.md

 gcloud app create
 ```

 Next, [download the app template](/examples/nodejs-pong-template.zip), unzip it and change into its directory.
-On macOS and Linux, you can do this with the following commands:
+On Linux and macOS, you can do this with the following commands:

 ```shell
 wget https://codelabs.awala.network/examples/nodejs-pong-template.zip